nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Want to narrow down your displayed contacts to a certain few?

-Use this command to find contacts whose names contain any of the given keywords!
+Use this command to find contacts using keywords and fields you specify!

 **Syntax:**